 Our expert and highly dedicated faculty, who regularly present at national and state meetings and hold leadership positions in various academic geriatric organizations, provide close supervision and mentoring in all clinical settings.
 In addition to certification in geriatric medicine, our core faculty also hold board certifications in clinical pharmacology and hospice and palliative medicine, which translates to a rich educational experience for fellows.
 Our attending faculty to fellow ratio is 2-to-1.

-Geriatric clinical pharmacology, neuropsychology, hospice and palliative medicine, and clinical ethics are integrated into the academic structure.
+Geriatric clinical pharmacology, neuropsychology, hospice and palliative medicine, and clinical ethics are integrated into the academic structure at NYU Grossman Long Island School of Medicine.
 Fellows also work closely with a neuropsychologist to learn how to perform cognitive assessments.
 Our teaching staff includes a certified geriatric pharmacologist and a licensed social worker specializing in geriatric medicine.
 Palliative experiences include training with hospice- and palliative-certified physicians and nurse practitioners, and a licensed social worker specializing in palliative care.

 Our one-year curriculum focuses on gaining comprehensive clinical skills in a number of settings.
 We provide outpatient experiences in neurology and physical medicine and rehabilitation, as well as training in wound care, urology and urogynecology, and skilled nursing facility medical directorship.
 Graduates of our Geriatric Medicine Fellowship have pursued a variety of careers including as medical directors, private practitioners in a range of settings, geriatric hospitalists, and geriatric academics, as well as pursued additional subspecialty training.